Fifteenth Doctor: In television

 In series 15, the Doctor is joined by a new companion, Belinda Chandra (Varada Sethu).
-The series follows the Doctor as he attempts to return Belinda to Earth on 24 May 2025.
-Because the TARDIS cannot land there, he invents a device called the vindicator to create a web of locations across time and space to help him get there.
-Along the way, the Doctor faxes off with another member of the Pantheon in the form of the god of light, Lux Imperator (Alan Cumming) in "Lux", as well as a former acolyte of various gods of stories in “The Story & the Engine”.
-On their final stop, in "The Interstellar Song Contest", the pair learn Earth was destroyed on 24 May 2025.
-In “Wish World”, it is revealed the Doctor’s nemesis the Rani (Archie Panjabi) magnified the powers of the god of wishes, Desiderum, to replace Earth with a fantasy reality that would fracture under its internal contradictions to facilitate the release of the Time Lord founder Omega on 24 May 2025.
-After Rani and Omega’s defeat in “The Reality War”, the Doctor feels forced to trigger his regeneration in order to subtly alter reality and bring back Poppy, who had been his daughter with Belinda in the Rani’s fantasy world.
-Thanks to some timely advice from his thirteenth incarnation (Jodie Whittaker), Poppy returns – but now fully human, and no longer the Doctor’s child.
+The series follows the pair as they travel through time and space as the Doctor tries numerous methods to return Belinda to Earth on 24 May 2025.
+On their final stop, in "The Interstellar Song Contest" (2025), the pair learn Earth was destroyed on 24 May 2025.
+In "Wish World" (2025), the Rani (played by both Anita Dobson and Archie Panjabi), an old enemy of the Doctor, is revealed to be responsible for the Earth's destruction, locking it in a time loop in an attempt to bring back Time Lord founder Omega (Nicholas Briggs) to revive the Time Lords, who were recently killed in a genocide, under her rule.
+After Rani and Omega's defeat in "The Reality War" (2025), the Doctor triggers his regeneration in order to subtly alter reality and bring back Poppy (Sienna-Robyn Mavanga-Phipps), who had been his daughter with Belinda in a fantasy world created by the Rani.
+The Doctor is able to bring Poppy back, but she is now fully human, and no longer the Doctor's child.
 Leaving Belinda and Poppy behind, he returns to the TARDIS and completes his regeneration, assuming a familiar face (Billie Piper).